Rushing to file your taxes? Don’t rely on AI for help, plus other last-minute tips

 By Jeanne Sahadi, CNN

-(CNN) — If you’re riding the caboose when it comes to filing your income taxes, you have one more week to make the April 15 deadline – or at least request an automatic six-month filing extension and pay whatever else you owe for 2025.
+(CNN) — If you’re pulling up the rear when it comes to filing your income taxes, you now have less than 48 hours to get your return in – or file for an extension – by April 15 before 11:59:59 p.m. local time.

+You’re hardly alone in your dash to the deadline.
+As of April 3, the IRS had received 99.8 million returns – or about 40 million fewer than the total number that had been filed by last year’s mid-April due date.

 Here are some last-minute dos and don’ts to make sure you avoid hitting any snags along the way.